AviatrixSystems/Docs/HowTos/copilot_faq.rst

 Can we provide bandwidth details of links/tunnels
 ===============================================================================
-If you can filter based on source and destination gateway, you can see this information.
+If you can specify source and destination for the two endpoint of the path, i.d gateways, you will be able to obtain this information from FlowIQ by using filters